Questions You Should be Asking to Hire the Best Sales Reps

 When interviewing candidates for sales, it’s important you’re asking the right questions.
 Your interview process should identify strengths, weaknesses, preferences, and goals so you can staff your organization with the best-fitting sales reps.

 These questions help you evaluate how adept your candidate is at selling a product and closing a deal.
-An ideal candidate should be able to stay up to date with the market, so ask whether they read relevant trade magazines, blogs or regularly checks in with appropriate social media.
+An ideal candidate should be able to stay up to date with the market, so ask whether they read relevant trade magazines, and blogs or regularly check in with appropriate social media.

 You might ask what are three adjectives a former client would use to describe them.
 Listen for words that indicate helpfulness and their ability to nurture a customer relationship.